Dr. Julie Keena, Chair

 - An official transcript from each undergraduate, graduate and/or professional institution attended.
 These transcripts must be sent directly from the institutions to CASPA.

 - Official Graduate Record Exam (GRE) scores must be submitted directly to CASPA as part of the CASPA application.
 The school code for Brenau’s Department of PA Studies is 4397.

 - Three letters of recommendation (one from MD/DO/PA; one from professor or professional or educational colleague or supervisor; and one additional clinical reference from health care professional).

 - Verifiable information documenting at least 500 hours of direct patient care experience.

-- Once the CASPA application is verified and received by the Department of PA Studies, Brenau University’s Graduate Admissions Office, the Admissions Coordinator and the Committee on Admissions (COA) will review the applications and invite the most qualified applicants for an interview.
+- Once the CASPA application is verified and received by the Department of PA Studies, Brenau University’s Graduate Admissions Office, and the Committee on Admissions (COA) will review the applications and invite the most qualified applicants for an interview.
+Interviews will be conducted in August and September.
+Due to the nature of our admissions process, no alternate interview dates will be offered.
 An invitation to interview is not a guarantee of admission.
-Notice of acceptance or action by the COA will be on a “rolling” or periodic schedule; therefore early completion of the CASPA application is in the best interest of the candidate.

-For Information on Financial aid at Breau, please visit the Financial Aid section of this catalog.
+For Information on Financial aid at Bureau, please visit the Financial Aid section of this catalog.